Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 They never include gluten, talc, parabens, artificial dyes, or synthetic fragrances.
 Also, they do not test on animals.

 Sebamed’s sensitive skin lotion has a fragrance.
-That’s not necessarily a bad thing if you don’t mind how it smells.
+That’s not necessarily a bad thing if you don’t mind how it smells and is perfect for dry skin.

 Some fragrances are formulated to be safe for sensitive skin.